outofmbufs/python-pdp11-emulator/README.md

 * machine.py is the heart of the instruction loop and CPU basics.
 * Actual machine instructions have been split off - start with op4.py and trace the opparsing/dispatch from there.
 * mmu.py implements, surprisingly enough, the PDP-11 MMU system.
-* mmio.py and unibus.py (mostly a stub) handle the memory mapped I/O.
+* unibus.py handles the memory mapped Unibus I/O.
 * rp.py is a primitive disk emulation, good enough for unix.
 * kl11.py is the console
 * kw11.py is the line clock